TSCNYC/fullstack-bootcamp/README.md

    - Install all recommended extensions

 3. Follow the daily lessons in the `docs/` directory, starting with `day_0_environment_setup.md`

-## 📝 Daily Lessons

-Each day's lesson is documented in the `docs/` directory with:
-- Learning objectives
-- Step-by-step instructions
-- Code examples
-- Practice exercises
-- Additional resources

 ## 🤝 Contributing